 Moh Pai’s Goals and Philosophy

-Our style of Moh Pai, was created from western boxing mixed with traditional Chinese martial arts.
-We are a composite of the many arts that have influenced us, pulling from such arts as hung gar and choy li fut.
+Our style of Moh Pai, was created from karate mixed with western boxing and Chinese traditional martial arts.
+We are a composite of the many arts that have influenced us.
 Now you won’t see us move exactly like them, but you will see glimpses of it.
-Our Moh Pai style, in essence is an interpretation of the Shaolin five animals of Tiger, Leopard/panther, snake, crane, and dragon which you see in many styles of martial arts.
+Our Moh Pai style, in essence is an interpretation of the Shaolin kung fu five animals: Tiger, Leopard/panther, snake, crane, and dragon which you see in many styles of martial arts.

 Kung Fu Classifications